 Ornamentation is a big part of fine furniture so plan on spending a few days on working with veneers, inlay and making decorative bandings.
 It is always good to get a second viewpoint so I have arranged for some guest instructors to spend a day or two with us.
 Will Neptune will be here to do a day of hands on carving and hopefully Mike Pekovich will be able to stop by to introduce you to some of his design ideas and techniques.

-Proficiency in handtools is essential in any high end furniture making and we will spend a lot of our time on just that– plan on spending at least a whole day just on working with handplanes– and another whole day just on sharpening.
+Proficiency in handtools is essential in any high end furniture making and we will spend a lot of our time on just that– plan on spending at least a whole day - probably two- just on working with handplanes– and another whole day just on sharpening.